 Graduate students are encouraged to participate in all University activities, which include a variety of lectures, cultural events, concerts and theatrical productions.
 The Snite Museum of Art contains five galleries in which the University art collection and special exhibits are displayed.
 The 123,000-square-foot DeBartolo Center for the Performing Arts includes a cinema and four theaters.
 Additional cultural attractions are offered at Saint Mary's College, located adjacent to the Notre Dame campus, and at the South Bend campus of Indiana University.
 Graduate students have access to reduced-priced tickets to athletic events, including Notre Dame football games.

-The city of South Bend, center of a metropolitan area with a population of about 250,000, offers a resident symphony and chorus, libraries, art and historical museums, zoos, and many parks and recreational areas.
+The city of South Bend, center of a metropolitan area with a population of more than 300,000, offers a resident symphony and chorus, libraries, art and historical museums, zoos, and many parks and recreational areas.
 Chicago and all of its attractions are easily accessible by car, bus, plane, or commuter rail.
 By car, Chicago is less than two hours away.

 The Michiana area (northern Indiana and southwestern Michigan) offers a wide variety of outdoor activities.
 Excellent beaches on Lake Michigan are about a 45-minute drive from campus, and swimming, sailing and other water sports are available on a number of smaller lakes, including those on the Notre Dame campus.
 Skiing and other winter sports are also available nearby.
 Southern Michigan is particularly noted as a fruit-producing area, and there are a number of farms where visitors can pick their own fruit, as well as wineries which offer tours and tasting.

 The University provides superb facilities for both participatory and spectator sports through RecSports.
-Graduate students are welcome to use all facilities, including the 78,000-square-foot Rolfs Sports Recreation Center, an indoor skating rink, two swimming pools, indoor and outdoor tennis courts, racquetball, handball, and squash courts.
+Graduate students are welcome to use all facilities, including the new Smith Center for Recreational Sports in the Duncan Student Center, an indoor skating rink, two swimming pools, indoor and outdoor tennis courts, racquetball, handball, and squash courts.
 Many students participate in intramural programs such as soccer, basketball, softball and volleyball.
 Two excellent golf courses, the nine-hole Notre Dame Golf Course and the 18-hole Warren Golf Course, are located on campus.